 Data mining is crucial in ascertaining the integrity of transactions on the blockchain.
-Apart from it allowing for verification of transactions, it prevents double spend arresting fraudulent activity.
+Apart from allowing for transaction verification, it prevents double-spending by arresting fraudulent activity.
 The market is awash with crypto mining algorithms; each of them is fighting for market share, and like any other, the Scrypt mining algorithm is among them.

 So what is Scrypt?
 What are its advantages and practical applications?
 Join us as we dissect this topic.
 First, though, let us briefly define it.
 Scrypt is a Password-based Key Derivative Function used in some blockchains adopting the Proof of Work protocol.
 It found prominence in cryptocurrencies via the Tenebrix project.
 Since then, it has seen wider adaptability enabling its three most essential blockchains to attain a market capitalization of over $3 billion in digital assets.

 Colin Percival developed Scrypt in 2009 for Tarsnap‘s online backup service.
 He designed it to be a memory-hard algorithm that improved network security by preventing large-scale custom hardware attacks.
 As the attacks would require large amounts of RAM, they’d be costly to execute.

 At that time, cryptocurrencies were yet to take off, and Scrypt’s application on blockchain hadn’t been perceived previously.
 Picking from where Percival left off, other players found means of applying the algorithm to cryptocurrencies.
 One may look at Scrypt’s adoption of cryptos from two angles: